The unusual rock formations that grace Mono Lake’s shores are known as tufa.

 Protecting Mono Lake’s tufa

 Though tufa towers are rock formations, they are fragile—they crumble, topple, and erode from wave action, high desert weather, and, unfortunately, from people being careless around them.
-To protect these fragile formations, thanks in part to the Mono Lake Committee, the California legislature established the Mono Lake Tufa State Reserve in 1981 to help preserve and protect these unusual formations.
+To protect these fragile formations, thanks in part to the Mono Lake Committee, the California legislature established the Mono Lake Tufa State Natural Reserve in 1981 to help preserve and protect these unusual formations.

 When you visit Mono Lake you can help save the tufa by enjoying and taking photos of the spectacular formations from the ground, rather than standing or climbing on them.
 Also, make sure others in your group know to be careful around the fragile tufa.
 After your visit, share your own responsibly-taken tufa photos with the hashtag #savethetufa on social media to encourage others to take care of the tufa too.